Haitian Revolution: Social stratification

 In 1789, Saint-Domingue produced 60% of the world's coffee and 40% of the sugar imported by France and Britain.
 The colony was not only the most profitable possession of the French colonial empire, but it was the wealthiest and most prosperous colony in the Caribbean.

-The colony's white population numbered 40,000; mulattoes and free blacks, 28,000; and black slaves, an estimated 452,000.
+The colony's white population numbered 40,000; Mulattoes and free Blacks, 28,000; and Black slaves, an estimated 452,000.
 This was almost half the total slave population in the Caribbean, estimated at one million that year.
-Enslaved blacks, regarded as the lowest class of colonial society, outnumbered whites and free people of color by a margin of almost eight to one.
+Enslaved Blacks, regarded as the lowest class of colonial society, outnumbered whites and free people of color by a margin of almost eight to one.

 Two-thirds of the slaves were African born, and they tended to be less submissive than those born in the Americas and raised in slave societies.
 The death rate in the Caribbean exceeded the birth rate, so imports of enslaved Africans were necessary to maintain the numbers required to work the plantations.
 The slave population declined at an annual rate of two to five percent, due to overwork, inadequate food and shelter, insufficient clothing and medical care, and an imbalance between the sexes, with more men than women.
 Some slaves were of a creole elite class of urban slaves and domestics, who worked as cooks, personal servants and artisans around the plantation house.
 This relatively privileged class was chiefly born in the Americas, while the under-class born in Africa labored hard, and often under abusive and brutal conditions.

 Among Saint-Domingue's 40,000 white colonists, European-born Frenchmen monopolized administrative posts.
 The sugar planters, or grands blancs (literally, "big whites"), were chiefly minor aristocrats.
 Most returned to France as soon as possible, hoping to avoid the dreaded yellow fever, which regularly swept the colony.
 The lower-class whites, petits blancs (literally "small whites"), included artisans, shopkeepers, slave dealers, overseers, and day laborers.

 Saint-Domingue's free people of color, or gens de couleur libres, numbered more than 28,000.
-Around that time, colonial legislations, concerned with this growing and strengthening population, passed discriminatory laws that required these freedmen to wear distinctive clothing and limited where they could live.
+Around that time, colonial legislatures, concerned with this growing and strengthening population, passed discriminatory laws that required these freedmen to wear distinctive clothing and limited where they could live.
 These laws also barred them from occupying many public offices.
 Many freedmen were also artisans and overseers, or domestic servants in the plantation houses.
 Le Cap Français (Le Cap), a northern port, had a large population of free people of color, including freed slaves.
 These men would become important leaders in the slave rebellion and later revolution.